 Elevated BAC Levels After Driving

-A person’s BAC can increase anywhere from 30 minutes to two hours after drinking alcohol before it peaks.
-If your arrest came before your BAC reached its highest level, it’s possible the concentration of alcohol in your blood was below the state’s legal limit during your arrest but higher when you were operating your vehicle.
+If your arrest and the subsequent breath test occurred before your BAC reached its highest level (i.e., while your BAC was still rising), it’s possible the concentration of alcohol in your blood was below the state’s legal limit at the time you were driving, but higher when the breath test was administered.

 Inaccurate Field Sobriety Tests